MatthewJBarnett/Emprical-Mesa-Optimization/README.md

-This is the repository for an empirical mesa optimization experiment.# Emprical-Mesa-Optimization
+This is the repository for an empirical mesa optimization experiment.

+To run, install Python3 and Pygame.
+Then, in a terminal enter "python3 main.py"